ajaykarwal/ajaykarwal-v6/_posts/2017-02-16-terminal-prompt-name.md

 ## Going further

-There are several options for customising your Terminal prompt including custom strings, timestamps colours and even emoji :point_right:.
+There are several options for customising your Terminal prompt including custom strings, timestamps colours and even emoji 👉.

 More information can be found on [OSX Daily](http://osxdaily.com/2006/12/11/how-to-customize-your-terminal-prompt/)